 Sole Trader vs Company.
 What’s the difference?

-When turning your idea or passion into a business, one of the first decisions you’ll have to make is whether to set up as a sole trader or a company.
+When turning your idea or passion into a business, one of the first decisions you’ll make is whether to set up as a sole trader or a company.
 This guide will help you understand how these two structures differ and how to choose the one that’s best for you.

-This article was updated in December, 2022.
+This article was updated in May, 2025.
 All costs and fees outlined below are current as of that date.

 Sole trader vs. Company: Freelancers usually come up against this decision when they’re launching their business.